The Last Temptation (Alice Cooper album)

-The Last Temptation is the thirteenth solo studio album by American rock singer Alice Cooper, released on July 12, 1994, by Epic Records.
-It centers on a boy named Steven (also the name of the protagonist in Cooper's earlier work, Welcome to My Nightmare), and a mysterious showman.
+The Last Temptation is the thirteenth solo and twentieth studio album overall by American rock singer Alice Cooper, released on July 12, 1994, by Epic Records.
+It centers on a boy named Steven (also the protagonist of Cooper's earlier work, Welcome to My Nightmare), and a mysterious showman.
 The showman, with apparent supernatural abilities, attempts with the use of twisted versions of morality plays to persuade Steven to join his traveling show, "The Theater of the Real - The Grand-est Guignol!", where he would "never grow up".

 The album once again features collaborations with some high-profile guests: Chris Cornell of Soundgarden co-wrote and sings on two songs, Dan Wexler of Phoenix metallers Icon co-wrote four songs including the single "Lost in America" where he also plays guitar, and Derek Sherinian of Dream Theater plays keyboards.

 Comic

-The full story was given in a three-part comic book written by Neil Gaiman, the first part of which accompanied the recording.
-In the comic, the showman (referred to only ever as such) was depicted as Cooper himself.
-Pages from the comic are seen in the Lost in America music video, while it is being read by Steven.
+The full storyline of the album was depicted in a three-part comic book written by Neil Gaiman and drawn by Michael Zulli, the first part of which accompanied the recording.
+In the comic, the Showman (depicted as Cooper himself) attempts to entice the boy Steven to join his supernatural show.
+Pages from the comic are seen in the Lost in America music video.

 It was originally published by Marvel Comics and later reprinted by Dark Horse Comics, collected as trade paperback.